GeeWee/geewee.github.io/_posts/2020-04-07-azure-blob-block-avro-storage.md

 # The Structure of An Avro File
 An `.avro` file is a row-based open source binary format developed by Apache, originally for use within the Hadoop.
-The avro format is defined by the very readable [spec](https://avro.apache.org/docs/current/spec.html).
+Officially the avro format is defined by the very readable [spec](https://avro.apache.org/docs/current/spec.html), but you can also think of it as a more advanced `.csv` file.

-For this to make sense, all you need to know is that an avro file consists of two parts: A header and one or more data blocks.
+Like a csv file an avro files also has a header and multiple rows, called data blocks.
+Unlike csv files, data blocks in an avro file are compressed and can contain a variable amount of data.
+Let's dive a little more into the two parts of an avro file.

 ### Avro File Header
 The file header consists of metadata describing the rest of the avro file.
 It contains the `avro schema` which is JSON describing the format of the rest of the file.
 The file header ends with a `sync marker`, which is a randomly generated block of sixteen bytes.
 The `sync marker` is used internally in an Avro file at the end of the header and each data block.
+I

 The `sync marker` is randomly generated when writing a file.
 It's unique within the same file but different between files.